 Professional licensure is regulated by individual states.
 All Clinical and Counseling Psychology students seeking licensure as clinical psychologists, Marriage and Family Therapists, or Professional Clinical Counselors are urged to contact the appropriate governmental agency in their state about present and future curricular and internship requirements.
 It is each student's responsibility to ensure that they understand the various licensure requirements in their particular state.
 Students commuting from other states need to check with their state boards for applicable licensing requirements.
-It is the responsibility of each student to keep copies of all documentation related to their program that may be required when applying for licensure, such as supervised practicum/practicum/ internship logs, personal therapy hours, syllabi, course requirements/catalogs, incomplete requests, grade change forms, student handbooks, grades, notices, and any other documents or forms.
+It is the responsibility of each student to keep copies of all documentation related to their program that may be required when applying for licensure, such as supervised practicum/ internship logs, personal therapy hours, syllabi, course requirements/catalogs, incomplete requests, grade change forms, student handbooks, grades, notices, and any other documents or forms.

-- Ph.D. or Psy.D. graduates in Clinical Psychology are eligible to apply for the California Clinical Psychology License if they meet the California Board of Psychology requirements for supervised professional experience and pass national as well as state exams.
-Graduates in Clinical Psychology seeking licensure in other states are responsible for examining requirements of these states as well as continually staying informed about their state's changes in regard to licensure requirements (see Clinical Psychology Training Handbook for more information). - M.A. graduates in Counseling Psychology may apply for the California Licensed Marriage and Family Therapist (L.M.F.T.)
-License and the California Licensed Professional Clinical Counselor (L.P.C.C.)
-License.
+• Psy.D. graduates in Counseling Psychology, and Ph.D. or Psy.D. graduates in Clinical Psychology are eligible to apply for the California Clinical Psychology License if they meet the California Board of Psychology requirements for supervised professional experience and pass national as well as state exams.
+Graduates in Counseling Psychology and Clinical Psychology seeking licensure in other states are responsible for examining requirements of these states as well as continually staying informed about their state's changes in regard to licensure requirements (see Psy.D.
+Counseling Psychology Training Handbook for more information).

+M.A. graduates in Counseling Psychology may apply for the California Licensed Marriage and Family Therapist (L.M.F.T.) license and the California Licensed Professional Clinical Counselor (L.P.C.C.) license.
+M.A.
+Counseling Psychology graduates seeking licensure in other states are responsible for examining requirements of these states as well as continually staying informed about their state's changes in regard to licensure requirements (see Supervised Practicum Guidelines handbook for more information).